 Please note that some course content may be deemed offensive by some students, although it is not my intention to offend anyone.
 In addition, some materials that we link with online might also be considered offensive, troubling, or difficult to review in terms of language or graphics.
-I attempt to provide warnings when introducing this kind of material; yet, if I forget to do so, or if something else (in my materials or posts from fellow students) seems offensive, please contact me at icdegra@asu.edu, or the faculty head, Professor Igor Shokovy.
+I attempt to provide warnings when introducing this kind of material; yet, if I forget to do so, or if something else (in my materials or posts from fellow students) seems offensive, please contact me at claire.lauer@asu.edu, or the faculty head, Andrew Mara, at .